 Gwyneth Gordon, Arizona State University

-David Green, Lake County (Ohio) Crime Laboratory (Quality Task Group member)
+David Green, Lake County (Ohio) Crime Laboratory (Quality Task Group representative)

 Susan Gross, Bureau of Alcohol, Tobacco, Firearms and Explosives